The Vet-Approved Guide to Dog Dental Health

 Michael Riffe, Harbor Veterinary Clinic

-Greenies would be another good example of these.
+Greenies are another good choice for teeth-cleaning treats.
 They’re considered an abrasive for removing plaque during the chewing process.
 They are high in calories also, making moderation important.

 Dental toys